quobit/awesome-python-in-education/README.md

 ## Tools

+* [Your Python Trinket](https://trinket.io/python) - Put Interactive Python Anywhere on the Web
+* [Python Tutor](http://pythontutor.com/) - Visualize the execution of Python programs
 * [Project Jupyter](http://jupyter.org/)
 * [nbgrader](http://nbgrader.readthedocs.io/) - nbgrader is a tool that facilitates creating and grading assignments in the Jupyter notebook
 * [IPythonBlocks](http://ipythonblocks.org/)